 Music at St. Paul’s

 There are currently over 70 people (ages 7 to 80) singing in the choirs of St. Paul’s.
-The St. Paul’s Choir and Choristers sing for the Solemn Eucharist each Sunday, and each of these choirs sings monthly Choral Evensong.
-The Compline Choir (men’s choir and women’s choir) sings chant and polyphony every Sunday night for the 9 PM service of Compline.
+The St. Paul’s Adult Choir or the St. Paul’s Choristers and Adult Schola sing for the 11 AM Solemn Eucharist each Sunday, and each of these choirs sings Choral Evensong occasionally.
+A quartet of professional singers provide choral leadership at the 9 AM Solemn Eucharist each week.
+The Compline Choir (separate men’s and women’s choirs) sings chant and polyphony every Sunday night for the 9 PM service of Compline.

 While we have worked hard to develop our choral program here at St. Paul’s, we believe deeply in the power of congregational singing and our choir’s primary responsibility is to lead and inspire congregational song.
 We use the Hymnal 1982 as our primary musical resource, but on occasion draw from other sources as well.

 Our 1928 E.M.
-Skinner organ was installed and enlarged in 1992, and has just been newly rebuilt by The Reuter Organ Company of Lawrence, Kansas.
-Please click here for more information about the organ project.
+Skinner organ was installed and enlarged in 1992, and was restored and enlarged in 2007 by The Reuter Organ Company of Lawrence, Kansas.

-If you would like more information about the music program at St. Paul’s or would like to be added to our mailing list, please contact me at 203 847-2806 ext.
-14 or email Vincent Edwards, Director of Music.
+If you would like more information about the music program at St. Paul’s or would like to be added to our mailing list, contact Jake Street, Director of Music or call him at 203 847-2806 ext.
+14 .